This brightly-coloured, glamorous stem has the longest vase life of all cut flowers.

 Colours and shapes

-The anthurium originates from Brazil, Ecuador, Peru, Columbia and Venezuela.
-The French botanicus Eduard André discovered the flower in 1876 in Columbia and Ecuador.
-He was a busy man as he also discovered orchids, bromeliads and various calla lilies.
-Then he brought them all back to Europe.
-Thank you Eduard!
+The anthurium is native to Brazil, Ecuador, Peru, Columbia and Venezuela.
+The French botanicist Eduard André discovered the flower in 1876 in Columbia and Ecuador.
+He also discovered orchids, bromeliads and various calla lilies, bringing them all back to Europe with him.
+The name anthurium derives from the Greek words ‘anthos’ and ‘oura’ which means ‘bloom’ and ‘tail’ respectively.